SagarDhandare/SagarDhandare/README.md

 <!--
 **SagarDhandare/SagarDhandare** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+<sub>Currently I am seeking opportunities that will allow me to develop and promote technologies that benefits the Mankind.<sub>
+## Hello 🙋‍♂️ I'm Sagar,
+### An Aspiring Data Scientist Student.✌️

 Here are some ideas to get you started:
 - ⚽️ Hobbies: Sports (Cricket, Badminton), Playing videogames.